 The groups we support are working to create opportunities and change lives across London.
 The positive impact of their work is felt by the community.

 Key highlights from the last year include:

-- Working with the Deptford Challenge Trust, we delivered a three-year commitment to homeless charity Deptford Reach.
-Together, we've helped 53 homeless people rent a place of their own and 62 others find emergency shelter.
+- Helping 53 homeless people rent a place of their own and 62 others find emergency shelter: Deptford Reach.

-- Working with Prudential, and the Work, Skills and Independence Group, we supported 60 young adults with mental health issues, helping them gain qualifications through a 12-month training course.
+- Supporting 60 young adults with mental health issues, helping them gain qualifications through a 12-month training course.
 15 have already found jobs with companies like Costa, DPD and Eddie Stobart.
+Prudential, and the Work, Skills and Independence Group

 - 2,367 young people took part in projects diverting them away from anti-social behaviour.